 This is a memory course that teaches you to use Memory Palaces to learn foreign vocab.

-Memory Palaces couple the words with visuals in your mind’s eye.
+Memory Palaces combine the words with visuals in your mind’s eye.
 This makes it way easier to remember the words.
 In the course, no stone is left unturned when it comes to memory palaces.

 Opera singer Gabriel Wyner wrote this great book in which he teaches his method to quickly learn a new language.

 Wyner advocates learning the pronunciation first by using the phonetic alphabet, using Google Images for learning vocabulary, and much more.